tmbb-japan/Riverpod-playground/README.md

 1. setState()
 2. Provider
-3. riverpod
+3. <mark style= 'background-color: #f1f8ff'>riverpod</mark>
 4. GetX
 5. Redux<br>
 etc...<br>

-Among of these, the tool that we're dealing with in this repository is riverpod
+Among of these, the tool that we're dealing with in this repository is **riverpod**

-### Riverpod is a stateManagement library
+The primary concept behind Riverpod is<mark style= 'background-color: #f1f8ff'>"providers."</mark> Providers are objects that hold some piece of state and allow widgets to access and listen to that state.<br>
+This enables you to separate the UI and the business logic more effectively, making the codebase cleaner and easier to maintain.

+**The following is a list of provider types used by this repository.**

+* StateProvider
+* StateNotifierProvider
+* FutureProvider
+* StreamProvider

+Other functions that can be performed through the riverpod are further recorded later.